Table of Contents:

 - Old or heavily used machine

-Bonus for Why do the needles of my sewing machine break?
+Bonus for Why do my sewing machine needles break?

 Anticipating breakage remains the best strategy.
 A few simple checks before sewing can prevent most problems.